slateci/slate-catalog-stable/charts/perfsonar-checker/README.md

 Next, download the values configuration file as shown below:

-`slate app get-conf --dev -o conf perfsonar-checker`
+`slate app get-conf -o conf perfsonar-checker`

 Edit that file as needed.
 For example, if you have a cluster node dedicated for running perfSONAR, you can specify it in the configuration file like: